Sport Aviation Specialties

 When the DAR arrives, the paperwork should be complete and the aircraft ready to fly.

-Unless other advance arrangements have been made with the DAR, the aircraft should be located indoors with good lighting and, if practical, some means of temperature control.
+Unless other advance arrangements have been made with the DAR, the aircraft should be located indoors with good lighting and, if practical, some means of environmental temperature control.
 The engine cowling and all access panels should be removed and the aircraft thoroughly cleaned.
 It is a good idea to provide a creeper or mats for the DAR's inspection of the underside of the aircraft and a worktable, desk, or other surface for paperwork.

 Treat the inspection seriously.
 Although the DAR may be a friend, in this setting he/she is an official representative of the FAA.
 This is not the time to have your airport buddies hanging around.
 Be courteous and expect the DAR to also be courteous.
 Answer questions promptly and completely when asked; however, keep idle chatter to a minimum.
 By all means avoid describing or bragging about past transgressions of the FARs; such talk puts the DAR on the spot.
 Remember: when the DAR ain't happy, nobody's happy!